alanpich/tvImagePlus/docs/index.md

 ### Features

-* Visual Image cropping tool integrated into the MODX manager interface.
+* Visual tool for cropping images, integrated with MODX Manager interface.
-* Option to constrain minimal width and/or height for the uploaded image.
+* Option to restrict minimum width and/or height for uploaded image.
-* User image crop can be forced to remain at pre-set ratio.
+* User image cropping can be forced to stay at preset ratio.
-* Use a chunk as an output template and fill placeholders with url, height, width, alt-tag, phpthumb options etc. of the cropped uploaded image.
+* Use chunk as output mask and fill placeholders with url, height, width, alt tag, phpthumb options etc. of cropped uploaded image.